Contactless card payments are on the rise in the UK, research shows.

 One of the UK’s largest retail firms has finally decided to bite the bullet and join the contactless payment revolution, which is slowly changing the buying-and-selling process on the high street.

-Indeed, a large number of the country’s biggest stores have already decided that it is impossible to ignore the march of contactless technology.
+Indeed, a large number of the country’s biggest stores have already decided that it is impossible to overlook the march of contactless technology.

 Bare statistics support the assertion that retailers are in danger of being left behind if they fail to introduce the technology.